AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-Cheapest Car Insurance in Idaho for Full Coverage: State Farm
+Cheapest Car Insurance in Idaho for Full Coverage: USAA and State Farm

-Full coverage insurance in Idaho is well below the national average, and the cheapest provider, State Farm, offers policies at an average of $988 per year.
-That’s 30 percent lower than the state average and 59 percent less than the national average.
-GEICO and Auto-Owners also offer competitive rates under $1,200 annually, making them strong contenders for affordable full coverage.
+Full coverage insurance in Idaho is well below the national average.
+For drivers affiliated with the military, USAA offers policies at an average of $840 per year.
+That’s 46 percent lower than the state average and 64 percent less than the national average.
+For non-military drivers, State Farm and GEICO also offer competitive rates under $1,200 annually, making them strong contenders for affordable full coverage.

 State Farm is one of our top choices for the best auto insurance in Idaho, especially if you want a cheap rate.